AliceRivi14/Assignment1_ExpRoLab/README.md

 In this node, the 4 classes representing the states of the finite state machine FSM are initialized.
 Each state is characterised by the initialisation function `__init__(self)` and the function representing the state execution `execute(self, userdata)`.

-- `class TOPOLOGICAL_MAP(smach.State)`: Class implementing FSM state concerning the topology map.
+- `class TOPOLOGICAL_MAP(smach.State)`: Class implementing FSM state concerning the topological map.

     Within the execute function, a call is made to the server connecting the FSM to the TopologicalMap node, and 3 seconds are waited for the requested behaviour to be executed.